-Furstenau explained that moving forward, the NDP should not only make a firmer commitment to protecting old-growth forests, but to prioritizing First Nations decision makers and industries, as well.
+Furstenau explained that moving forward, the NDP should make a firmer commitment to protecting old-growth forests and prioritize First Nations decision-makers and industries.

 A growing number of First Nations are involved in the forestry processing industry, like the Pacheedaht First Nation situated along the southwest edge of Vancouver Island.
 The Pacheedaht have succeeded in taking ownership of neighbouring forests and benefit from the extraction of resources on their traditional lands.

-According to Furstenau, the B.C. provincial government should support First Nations taking ownerships of other, more sustainable economic ventures, too.
+According to Furstenau, the B.C. provincial government should support First Nations taking ownership of other, more sustainable economic ventures, too.

 “The NDP have basically decided that the economic support for the First Nations in coastal communities [comes] in the form of mills that can only handle old growth trees,” she said.
 “And so [they’ve] kind of limited the options with the economic support [they’ve] given.”

 At the end of the day, Furstenau and the rest of the Green Party members hope to see a larger commitment to preserving B.C. old growth.